au-nlp/project-milestone-p2-group-9/README.md

   - host-only summaries
   - guest-only summaries

+#### 3. Post-Processing
+- **Viewpoint conflict detection** using a pretrained NLI model can analyze role-specific summaries to identify disagreements or contrasting viewpoints between hosts and guests

 ---

 ## Training
 - Extractor training:
   - trained using **binary cross-entropy loss**
   - optimization is performed with **AdamW**
-  - frozen utterance encoder used
+  - utterance encoder frozen
+  - pseudo-labels generated using Qwen 2.5 silver summaries
 - Refiner training:
   - supervised sequence-to-sequence learning
-  - reference summaries used as silver targets
+  - target summaries include both human reference and LLM-generated silver summaries
 - Training is conducted on a subset of episodes for computational feasibility

-Together, this training setup enables efficient learning of both sentence selection and role-aware summary generation without requiring manual extractive annotations.
+This setup enables efficient learning of sentence selection and role-aware summary generation without requiring manual extractive annotations, while leveraging LLM outputs to scale the system.

 ---